Networking for engineers: How to build professional connections

 Engage with professional organisations

-Joining industry associations, alumni networks, or leadership councils can help you increase your visibility and connect with like-minded professionals.
+Joining industry associations, alumni networks, or leadership councils can help you increase your visibility and connect with like-minded professionals in the engineering field.

 Participating in committees or volunteering for leadership roles can further enhance your networking efforts.
 These opportunities allow you to demonstrate your expertise, build your brand, and establish yourself as a leader in your field.